Nicolas de Nonancourt: Family

 Nonancourt was not the family name, derived from an ancient noble family of Paris (as Ferdinand Ughelli supposed); François Duchesne pointed out that there was no such Parisian family.
 Nonancourt is mentioned in Cardinal Nicolas' memorial inscription as the villa in which he spent many happy days; it is a few miles west of the town of Dreux.

 Nicolas had a brother, Magister Petrus Layde, Canon of Evreux.
 The notion that Nicolas de Nonancourt's family name was Layde (or L'Ayde, or L'Aide) apparently derives from this notice.
 It is not necessarily the case, however, that Layde was Canon Pierre's surname; it may have been a nickname or sobriquet to distinguish him from another Pierre in the Church of Evreux.
 Nicolas seems never to have used the name Layde.

 Career in Paris

 Nicolas de Nonancourt was Chancellor of the University of Paris (1284-1288).
 During his term he preached at least one sermon, the text of which has survived, "Sermo in dominica in Adventu, mag.
 Nicolai, cancellarii Parisiensis".
 The extracts of another undated sermon, Laudemus viros gloriosos, in which he deplores the activities of certain persons who were 'fishing in troubled waters', have been published.
 Nicolas was deeply involved in the conflict between the Regular masters of Theology and the Secular Masters and Canons of Paris.
-In 1288, he refused to confer the Licenciate in Theology on the Franciscan Giovanni da Morrovalle, despite papal demands.
+In 1288, he refused to confer the Licenciate in Theology on the FranciscanGiovanni da Morrovalle, despite papal demands.

 Dean of the Cathedral of Notre Dame de Paris (1288-1294).